ewallace/ewallace.github.io/team/_posts/2018-08-06-laura-tuck.md

 Laura contributed to several other projects in the lab.
 Laura was funded by the Wellcome Trust and by the [Wellcome Trust's ISSF3 award](https://www.ed.ac.uk/medicine-vet-medicine/research-support-development-commercialisation/issf).

+Laura moved on to another postdoctoral position, working on viruses in the lab of [Eleanor Gaunt](https://edwebprofiles.ed.ac.uk/profile/eleanor-gaunt) at the Roslin Institute.